albina-euregio/albina-website/README.md

 Configuration for dev (environment) is defined in config-dev.json, which overrides settings in config.json

+### Browserstack debugging

+in order to test IOS Devices in local mode, server.host in vite.config.ts has to be set to "bs-local.com"

 ## Deployment

 Use `yarn run build` to create a (minified) production build.